Azure/gitops-connector/README.md

 ```

-### Configure FuxCD to send notifications to GitOps connector
+### Configure FluxCD to send notifications to GitOps connector

 [FluxCD Notification Controller](https://fluxcd.io/docs/components/notification/) sends notifications to GitOps connector on events related to **GitRepository** and **Kustomization** Flux resources.
 Apply the following yaml to the cluster to subscribe GitOps connector instance on Flux notifications: